thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 depending on the intended usage of the public key.
 The digitalSignature purpose is not required for a Root CA certificate.

+### Extended Key Usage

-{{!RFC5280}} defines the extended key usage as follows: "This extension indicates one or more purposes for which the certified public key may be used, in addition to or in place of the basic purposes indicated in the key usage extension."
+{{Section 4.2.1.12 of !RFC5280}} defines the extended key usage as follows: "This extension indicates one or more purposes for which the certified public key may be used, in addition to or in place of the basic purposes indicated in the key usage extension."